By

 How much does an automotive direct mail campaign typically cost?

-Automotive direct mail campaigns range from $0.75 to $2.50 per piece depending on format, quantity, and personalization level, with most dealerships and repair shops spending between $2,500 and $10,000 per campaign.
+Automotive direct mail campaign costs vary depending on format, quantity, and level of personalization, with most dealerships and repair shops investing a set budget per campaign.

 How can automotive businesses measure direct mail campaign effectiveness?